Codeception/Codeception/docs/10-WebServices.md

 ?>
 ```

-You may want to perform even more complex assertions on response.
-This can be done with writing your own methods in [Helper](http://codeception.com/docs/03-ModulesAndHelpers#Helpers) classes.
-To access the latest JSON response you will need to get `response` property of `REST` module.
+You may want to perform even more complex assertions on a response.
+This can be done by writing your own methods in [Helper](http://codeception.com/docs/03-ModulesAndHelpers#Helpers) classes.
+To access the latest JSON response you will need to get the `response` property of the `REST` module.
 Let's demonstrate it with `seeResponseIsHtml` method:

 ```php
 <?php